B-UMMI/Chewie-NS/docs/user/tutorial.rst

 Reading the documentation and completing the tutorial should provide a good overview of how chewie-NS works and how you can interact with it through the chewBBACA suite.
-You can head to chewie-NS' main instance website to explore available schema data for several species and download data through the website or using the chewBBACA modules that were used in the tutorial.
-Schema upload and allele submission during synchronization in chewie-NS' main instance are only possible to users that have received authorization.
+You can head to `chewie-NS' main instance website <https://chewbbaca.online/>`_ to explore available schema data for several species and download data through the website or using the chewBBACA modules that were used in the tutorial.
+Schema upload and allele submission during synchronization in chewie-NS' main instance are only possible to authorized users.
 If you want to submit data or provide any type of feedback, please contact us through imm-bioinfo@medicina.ulisboa.pt.